Pro Bono Work

 - First Place Scholars

 - Landesa Seattle Design Foundation

 - Northwest Immigrant Rights Project

 - Washington Appleseed

-And for more insight, here are a few examples of recent work and its impact:
+And for more insight, here are a few examples of our work and its impact:

 HCMP Provides Path To Clemency

 HCMP lawyers are working with two incarcerated individuals to support their path to clemency.
 These individuals were sentenced to life in prison, without the possibility of parole, for non-violent crimes under Washington's "three strikes" law.
 They have each demonstrated extraordinary rehabilitation in prison and the desire to become productive members of society.
 As part of the firm's pro bono representation, HCMP attorneys Dan Gottlieb, Jessica Kerr and Christie Segal meet and correspond with the clients, gather information to help support their clemency petition, and will ultimately assist them in drafting and submitting a petition demonstrating their exceptional circumstances to the Washington Clemency and Pardon Board.

 HCMP Provides Pro Bono Legal Services on Behalf of Immigrant Rights